 While we have ample natural spaces for exploration on our own campus, classes often venture off campus to explore the local community, as well.
 They travel to the gardens and lake at Loose Park, the Plaza, The Nelson-Atkins Museum of Art and the Kauffman Legacy Garden.

-Assessment is an important component of teaching; it informs our instruction, interactions as well as the materials selected for the classroom.
+Assessment is an important component of teaching; it informs our instruction, interactions and the materials selected for the classroom.
 At Pembroke Hill, teachers are continually gathering observations about skill level, knowledge, interests, strengths and areas to support.
 These observations are used to plan the environment, interactions and activities that will support the continued development and learning of each and every student.

-Teachers use Teaching Strategies GOLD Child Assessment Portfoliotomonitor nine areas of development and learning, measuring the knowledge, skills and behaviors that are most predictive of school success.
-Fifty-one specific objectives are monitored on each student.
-These include four major areas of child development: social-emotional, physical, language, and cognitive and five content areas: literacy, mathematics, science and technology, social studies and the arts.
+Teachers use Teaching Strategies GOLD Child Assessment Portfolio to monitor nine areas of development and learning, measuring the knowledge, skills and behaviors that are most predictive of school success.
+Thirty specific objectives are monitored on each student.
+These include four major areas of child development: social-emotional, physical, language, and cognitive and the content areas of literacy and mathematics.

 Family conferences are scheduled twice each year to share a child’s assessment and portfolio.
 Assessments and portfolios follow a child throughout his/her years in the early childhood school, creating a full and detailed picture on learning and development.